Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

     1. **Active Directory Users and Computers**
     1. **Group Policy Management**
 1. If so, move on to the next part of the lab.

+## Investigation 5: Computers - OUs and GPOs

+In this investigation, we'll create computer-based OUs and GPOs.

+Until now, we've been working with User OUs and GPOs.
+Complicated as they may get, at the end of the day, these are all about settings and permissions that **follow a user**.

+Computer OUs, by contrast, are applied at the computer level regardless of who's logged on.

+An easy example: Network settings, like configuring an IP address, are applied at the computer level, not the user level.
+(Can you imagine if network settings changed every time a different user logged in?)

+The following investigation allows us to organize the computers we have joined to our Active Directory domain and what settings to apply to each.

+### Part 1: First OU Scaffolding Setup

+1. On *srv1*, open **Active Directory Users and Computers** (ADUC).
+1. Open your domain name from the list.
+(Example: *cjohnson30.com*)
+1. Open the **HQ** OU as before.
+1. Inside it, right-click **HQ** and select: **New > Organizational Unit**
+1. Name this new OU: **Computers**
+1. Using the same **New > Organizational Unit** function, ***add*** the following to your existing HQ\Computers hierarchy:

+    > ```
+    > HQ
+    > └─ Computers
+    >    └─ Workstations
+    >       ├─ Accounting
+    >       └─ IT
+    >    └─ Laptops
+    >       ├─ Accounting
+    >       └─ IT
+    >    └─ Servers
+    >       └─ Members
+    > ```

+1. Verify your work.
+Does your HQ object hold the above items in the correct levels?
+1. If so, move on to the next part.
+If not, fix your mistakes or ask for help.

+### Part 2: Move Computers into the Correct OUs

+1. In ADUC, click the built-in Computers container (CN=Computers) and your domain root to find machine accounts.
+1. Move (drag and drop) to the new OUs:
+    1. *srv1* → **HQ\Computers\Servers\Member**
+    1. *laptop1* → **HQ\Computers\Laptops\Accounting**

+    > **Note:** Do not move srv2 and srv3!
+Keep them where they are.

+1. Verify your work.
+Are your *srv1* and *laptop1* computers in the correct OUs?
+1. If so, move on to the next part.
+If not, fix your mistakes or ask for help.